rmenghani57/uppaal2ros/README.md

 # uppaal2ros
-A translator to accelerate development when going from the formal verification software UPPAAL to the robotics simulation trinity of ROS, Gazebo and ArduPilot.
+Formal verification ensures assurance to the modeling and design of robotic applications in executing autonomous operations.
+However, transitioning from formally validated models created in formal environments/software such as UPPAAL to simulation software such as Robot Operating System (ROS), Gazebo and ArduPilot takes effort and is prone to human errors.
+Therefore, we present a translator to accelerate development when going from the formal verification software UPPAAL to the robotics simulation trinity of ROS, Gazebo and ArduPilot.
+This work has been submitted for publication in IEEE Systems Journal and is under review.

 # Table of Contents
 1. [What is Uppaal?](#what-is-uppaal)